robch/book-of-ai/docs/openai-chat/openai-chat-streaming-js/sample-overview.md

 }
 ```

-**STEP 2**: When the user provides input, add the user message to the chat message history:
+**STEP 2**: When the user provides input, add the user message to the chat message history.

 ``` javascript title="OpenAIChatCompletionsStreamingClass.js"
 this.messages.push({ role: 'user', content: userInput });
 ```

-**STEP 3**: Send the chat message history to the OpenAI Chat streaming API and process each update:
+**STEP 3**: Send the chat message history to the OpenAI Chat streaming API and process each update.

 ``` javascript title="OpenAIChatCompletionsStreamingClass.js"
 const events = await this.openai.chat.completions.create({